 26. Which of the following statements is untrue?

 a.
-The two Old Testament Biblical passages where homosexuality is described as an ‘abomination’ could both be seen as criticising a specific religious practice amongst a group of people called the Ba’ul which involved having sex with male prostitutes in their temples.
+Two Old Testament Biblical passages where homosexuality is described as an ‘abomination’ could both be seen as criticising a specific religious practice amongst a group of people called the Ba’ul which involved having sex with male prostitutes in their temples.
 This is not the same as outlawing all homosexual relationships.

 b.
 It has been argued that the inhabitants of Sodom and Gomorrah were destroyed for failing to honour the important duty (in Biblical times) of showing hospitality to travellers.
 So homosexuality is arguably not being directly condemned here.